sruthidevatd/listener-documentation/api/v1/sources.md

 Code | Meaning
 ---- | -------
 201  | Source was created.
-400  | A required property is missing from the request.
+400  | A required property is missing from the request or the source type is not supported.
-401_STATUS
+401  | 401_STATUS
 403  | Cannot regenerate because source or target is locked.
 404  | 404_STATUS

 ## Delete a Source

 Only an owner can delete a source.
-When a source is deleted, its state is set to `0` and will not appear for other users.
+When a source is deleted, its state is set to `0` and will not appear for users.

 #### Definition